 Even if you are having difficulties, you may not need a court order for access with your grandchildren, if you can agree on visiting arrangements with the parents.
 There are services available that may assist you with getting an agreement without having to go to court, such as negotiating with the help of a lawyer, using a collaborative law process, or going to mediation.

-If your grandchild lives in the Halifax Regional Municipality or Cape Breton, and you have filed an application with the court, you may have the option of going to court-assisted ADR ('conciliation').
-This service may also be available in other family courts.
-The issues between the parties may be resolved with a court officer/conciliator who will help the parties negotiate a settlement, without having to go to court.
+If you have filed an application with the court, you may have the option of going to court-assisted ADR ('conciliation').
+The issues between the parties may be resolved with a trained court officer, called a conciliator, who will help the parties negotiate a settlement, without having to go to court.

-If you cannot come to an agreement with the parents, and wish to apply to the court for an order for custody of your grandchild, you will need to apply for permission to make a court application (called ‘leave’ or ‘permission’ of the court).
-You will also need to apply for the specific type of custody and/or access arrangement you are seeking.
-Applying for leave and the different types of custody and access are described below.
+If you cannot come to an agreement with the parents, and wish to apply to the court for an order for custody of your grandchild, you will need to apply for permission to make a court application.
+This is called asking for ‘leave of the court.'
+As of September 1, 2014, you do not need to ask for leave if you are only asking to deal with access with your grandchild.
+For more information for grandparents, click here.